 International Workshop on

 The aim of this workshop is to rethink the relationship between humans and computers under consideration of human future.
 The workshop strives to achieve a common platform to increase various idea exchanges around the world, resulting evolvement of stronger workforce in order to create a better world to live in.
-In this workshop, we will invite three experts to give their points of view of HEC practice on different Human-Computer Interaction (HCI) directions.
+In this workshop, we will invite four experts to give their points of view of HEC practice on different Human-Computer Interaction (HCI) directions.

 Abstract: HCI is not just interface or interaction between human and computer.
 It is sharing roles between human and computer since its origin.
 In this talk, I will describe how role-sharing between human and computer was, is, and will be by showing examples especially from collaborative work in the physical world.